 By the mid-19th century, Felix Hoffman, a chemist for the German Bayer laboratory, experimented with white willow bark extracts.
 After several chemical processes, he obtained a derivative substance whose analgesic and antipyretic properties were much more potent than the original substance (willow bark).

 Hoffman gave this substance—acetylsalicylic acid—to his father, who suffered from continuous rheumatic attacks.
-The success was so great that Bayer laboratories decided to sell the derivative from willow bark with the name aspirin.
-That humble substance, aspirin, is still the most commonly used medicine in the history of humankind.
+The success was so great that Bayer laboratories decided to sell the derivative from willow bark under the name aspirin.
+That humble substance, aspirin, is still the most commonly used medicine in human history.
 At present, some 40,000 tons of aspirin are consumed worldwide each year.

 This time, the old saying “Nature always puts the remedy close to the disease” was confirmed.
 The location of the white willow tree in moist, cold soils was the sign, the clue, which led scientists to discover its antithermic and analgesic properties.